What Fireworks Feel like When You Have PTSD

 But I also know this:

-You are wired for survival, and your body is doing what it thinks it must to protect you.
+You are wired for survival, and your body is doing what it thinks it has to to protect you.

 What I Do to Cope (and Maybe You Can Too)